NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

    Figure 1.
 Left: Q1 and Q2; Right: Vertical motion profiles constructed from varying top-heviness ratio (r; r=-1: dark blue, r=1: dark red).

-For example, :ref:`Figure 1 <figure1>` exhibits atmospheric circulation patterns for North Eastern North America, as analyzed by :ref:`Muñoz (2017) <ref-Muñoz1>`, in a reanalysis and in different model experiments produced using GFDL models
-LOAR and FLOR.
-The POD permits for the calculation of the atmospheric circulation patterns :ref:`Figure 1 <figure1>` as well as for the rainfall and temperature anomaly fields related to each “flow”, computed via a composite analysis.
-It’s also possible to identify the typical sea-surface temperature patterns related to the occurrence of each pattern :ref:`Figure 2 <figure2>`.

-Beyond the analysis of spatial biases in the modeled atmospheric circulation patterns, the POD can help assess biases in temporal characteristics.
-A variety of metrics have been suggested by Muñoz et al (2017), and are summarized in :ref:`Figure 3 <figure3>`.

 .. _figure2: